Ellisande/step-forge/README.md

 Step Forge is a typed wrapper around the Cucumber library.
 It provides an opinionated way to define steps, work with scenario state, and enforce dependencies between steps.

+This is just a primer, see the [official documentation site](https://step-forge.com) for more information.

 ## Installation

 ```bash
 npm install @step-forge/step-forge
 ```

 ## Getting Started

 ### Setting Up World State

 ```ts